TrellixVulnTeam/swahilipython_SCMU/Doc/library/xmlrpc.server.rst

                logRequests=True, allow_none=False, encoding=None,\
                bind_and_activate=True, use_builtin_types=False)

    Create a new server instance.
-This class provides methods for registration of functions that can be called by the XML-RPC protocol.
+This kundi provides methods for registration of functions that can be called by the XML-RPC protocol.
 The *requestHandler* parameter should be a factory for request handler instances; it defaults to :class:`SimpleXMLRPCRequestHandler`.
 The *addr* and *requestHandler* parameters